CarlaLlama/BrickSiteTutorial/readme.md

 ### Back to BrickSite

-First, we need to add Stripe as a CDN dependency to our site, to do this, paste the following:
+First, we need to add Stripe as a CDN dependency to our site.
+To do this, paste the following between the `<head> ... </head>` tags of your `index.js`:
 ```
    <script src="https://js.stripe.com/v3/"></script>
 ```
-Between the `<head> ... </head>` tags of your `index.js`.

-Now going back to `script.js` we want to define a new instance of Stripe with your publishable API key (you will find this in the Load Stripe.js section of the [Integration Builder walkthrough](https://stripe.com/docs/checkout/integration-builder)):
+Now, going back to `script.js`, we want to define a new instance of Stripe with your publishable API key (you will find this in the Load Stripe.js section of the [Integration Builder walkthrough](https://stripe.com/docs/checkout/integration-builder)):
 ```
  var stripe = Stripe(YOUR_API_KEY);
 ```

-Now we want to create `onclick` event listeners to our button definitions so that we can initiate the purchase when the button is clicked.
+Next we want to create `onclick` event listeners to our button definitions so that we can initiate the purchase when the button is clicked.

 Underneath the button definitions in `script.js`, add the following:
 ```
   newBrickButton.onclick = buttonClick;
 ```
-Now at the bottom of the page we want to define the function `buttonClick` as the function that will execute when the button is clicked.
+Now, at the bottom of the page, we want to define the function `buttonClick` as the function that will execute when the button is clicked.

 ```
 async function buttonClick(event) {